 a.
 “Professional Codes of Ethics” means the current Canadian Nurses Association's Code of Ethics for Registered Nurses, and all other relevant professional codes and practice standards for registered nurses.

 b.
 It is the responsibility of each Faculty of Nursing graduate student to obtain, and be familiar with, such Professional Codes of Ethics, and their amendments as may be made from time to time.
-(See §25 of the Code of Student Behaviour in the University of Alberta Calendar).
+(Refer to the Code of Student Behaviour section in the University Calendar).

 7. Clinical Placements and HSPnet